 Minimizes Pressure Ulcers

-This indicates the percentage of patients who have had a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are routinely the result of residents not being moved frequently enough.
-Better nursing protocols can minimize the percentage of residents in a nursing home who sustain pressure ulcers.
+This is the percent of residents who have had a pressure ulcer.
+Pressure ulcers are considered to be an indicator of the quality of nursing care .
+Pressure ulcers, also known as bed sores, are routinely the result of patients not being moved frequently enough.

 Minimizes Serious Falls